KillahPotatoes/arma.warfare/README.md

 AI will consist of both sector defenders and attacking battlegroups.
 When a sector is captured a group will spawn and defend that sector.
 Battlegroups will spawn in the sectors and in the startbase.
 These will move towards uncaptured sectors and attack them.

+AI will use heli insertions, and helo insertions besides just spawning squads and vehicle groups in HQ and sectors.

 ##### Ai squads

 You can join AI squads by walking up to one team member and chose join squad.